Azure/PSRule.Rules.Azure/docs/en/rules/Azure.SQL.FirewallIPRange.md

 ## DESCRIPTION

 Typically the number of IP address rules permitted through the firewall is minimal, with management connectivity from on-premises and cloud application connectivity the most common.
-This rule checks the IP addresses IP list (CIDR range of each IP provided) set in the SQL allowed address isn't excess.
+This rule assesses the combined IP addresses from each Allowed IP firewall entry to check that the total allowed addresses is less than (10).

 ## RECOMMENDATION

-Reduce the size of the IP ranges set in the each allowed IP rule to less than (10) per entry (less than a /27).
+Reduce the size or count of the IP ranges set in the Firewall rules so that the total Allowed IPs are less than (10).

 ## Example